infobip/mobile-messaging-cordova-plugin/README.md

 It is possible to sync user data to the server as well as fetch latest user data from the server.

 ### Sync user data
 Set of predefined data fields is currently supported as well as custom fields containing string, number or date.
-Root level of user data contains all predefined fields as listed below. 'customData' object shall contain all custom fields.
+Root level of user data contains all predefined fields as listed below. `customData` object shall contain all custom fields.
 ```javascript
 MobileMessaging.syncUserData({
         externalUserId:'johnsmith',